YU000jp/logseq-plugin-confirmation-hyperlink/readme.md

 # Logseq Plugin: Confirmation Link Title (Pastes URL)

-- Create a Markdown link by pasting a URL and retrieving the page title through a confirmation dialog.
+- Create a Markdown Hyperlink by pasting a URL and retrieving the page title through a confirmation dialog.

 > Development stage 👷🚧